 - Cell phones must be silenced and given to ADS staff before a test begins.

 - Smart watches are not permitted in testing rooms.

 - Students who attempt to access a cell phone, smart watch or any other suspect materials during testing will be reported to the Committee on Academic Standards.
-ODS staff have no discretion in this regard.
+ADS staff have no discretion in this regard.